vikas25mim10105-debug/CourseMate/reports/project_report.md

 Content-based filtering is used.
 TF-IDF converts course text into vectors.
 Cosine similarity compares the user profile vector with each course vector.
 Courses are then ranked by similarity.

 ## 11. Implementation
-data_loader.py loads data, recommender.py performs TF-IDF and similarity calculations, and main.py handles terminal interaction.
+data_loader.py loads data.
+Recommender.py performs TF-IDF and similarity calculations.
+Main.py handles interaction.

 ## 12. Testing
 Two pytest tests verify the dataset and recommendation output.